MelissaPabst/SavvyDAPython/Week1/Class2.md

 ## Warmup

-We left off talking about the advantages of numpy ndarrays, and tonight we will delve into them further.
-But let's make sure you have the hang of creating a Numpy ndarray.
+We left off talking about the advantages of NumPy ndarrays, and tonight we will delve into them further.
+But let's make sure you have the hang of creating a NumPy ndarray.

-Given the following, create a numpy array:
+Given the following, create a NumPy array:

 ```
 temps = [[[34.5, 65.3], [23.4, 65.0], [99.3, 96.3]],  [[23.4, 54.2], [32.4, 34.2], [12.4, 56.4]]]